splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

       :alt: This screenshot shows metric search results in the Metric Finder

-Configuration steps for homegrown applications
+Configuration steps for back-end applications
 -------------------------------------------------------------------------

 Use the library for your application language: